Calling is affected by a variety of hardware parameters as well as the browser settings of the system from which you are calling:

 It should work 😃

-This will check your call settings, allow access to Microphone when prompted for.
+This will check your call settings and, if necessary, authorise access to your microphone.

-If it is a PASS, refresh/reload (Ctrl/Command+Shift+R) the page and make a call.
+If it is a PASS, refresh/reload the website (Ctrl/Command+Shift+R) and make a call.

 It should work 😃

-Still facing issues feel free to contact us over chat OR firstname.lastname@example.org
+Still facing issues feel free to contact us over chat or email on firstname.lastname@example.org

 - Use ethernet and not WiFi.
 The wireless medium adds to the packet loss and can cause issues with call quality and hence must be avoided.